Mustafa-Lutaaya/ZuHause50/README.md

 Because The 50 Words Are Commonly Used English Tech Words That Once Guessed Correctly Lead To A Display Of Their Deutsch Translation & Definition To The Player.

 FEATURES
-- User Profiles & Data Stored In MongoDB
+- User Profiles & Data Stored In MongoDB & Can Be Viewed In Game In Highest Score Order
 - Word Guessing With Level Progression
 - Responsive GUI With Tkinter
-- Profiles Can Be Managed (Created or Deleted).

 INSTALLATION
-1. Install Python 3.x & MongoDB
+1. Install Python 3.x On Windows
+2. Clone The Game Repository.
+3. Navigate To The gameplay Directory.
+4. Create A Virtual Enviroment By Running: " python -m venv myenv " in the command prompt.
+5. Navigate To The Enviroment
+5. Activate The Enviroment On Windows By Running: " \Scripts\Activate.ps1
-2. Install Required Libraries (pymongo via pip3)
+6. Install Required Libraries By Running: " pip3 install pymongo "
+7. Navigate Back To The src Directory In The Gameplay Directory
-3. Clone The Game Repository,Run A MongoDB Instance & Test The MongoDB Connection
+7. Test The MongoDB Connection By Typing " python test_mongo_connection.py "
-4. Use The CSV File As The Word List For The Game
+8. Run The Game With: " python ZuHause.py "
+9. Enter Your Name To Create A Profile.
+ENJOY !!!!!

 USAGE
 - Run The Game With : python ZuHause.py